-Our Grapevine OBGYNs help you tame premenstrual syndrome, PMS, symptoms
+Our ObGyns help you tame premenstrual syndrome, PMS, symptoms

 Premenstrual syndrome affects nearly 85% of menstruating women to some degree.
 PMS can be mild or manifest itself all the way to premenstrual dysphoric disorder, or PMDD.
 You might be a teenager just beginning to experience symptoms or someone who’s been battling the condition for a long time.
 No matter what your age, our all-female team of caring physicians at Women’s Integrated Healthcare stands ready to help.

 PMS occurs when the endocrine system manufactures hormones that control your menstrual cycle.
 But the hormonal changes may make you feel anything except under control.
 PMS can cause bloating, breast tenderness, crying jags, anxiety or depression, weight gain and a variety of other unwanted effects.
 You may have been told “it’s all in your head” or “just deal with it.”
 But our compassionate team of ObGyns knows your symptoms can be very real and, most importantly, are treatable.

 Our ObGyns will perform the proper tests to accurately diagnose the cause and severity of your symptoms.
 Sometimes anxiety and depression disorders, and even thyroid conditions, can mimic PMS.
 While medical experts still have not pinpointed why PMS affects certain women and not others, the cause in some cases may just be genetic.
 You could be prone if you have a close family member with a history of PMS.
 Keeping a brief PMS journal for two or three months and bringing it to your appointment will help give a clear picture.
 Record the dates of your period, severity of your symptoms and when they occurred.

 - Are present five days before a period, at least three menstrual cycles in a row

 - End within four days of when the period starts

 Treatment of PMS, PMDD